Have you been injured in an

 Why Amazon Warehouse/Distribution Center Injuries Happen

-Amazon now has over, some as large as professional football fields and just as busy too.
+Amazon now has over 50 warehouses in the Philadelphia region, some as large as professional football fields and just as busy too.
 Many of these warehouses and distribution centers contain a large variety of products meant to cover a certain geographical area, while other facilities carry larger or more difficult equipment to delivery such as workout equipment and furniture.

 What makes these Amazon warehouses and distribution centers more dangerous than other facilities is the way speed that Amazon requires products to be shipped combined with the sheer volume of business.
 This forces workers to run up and down aisles looking for products to bring back to packagers.
 It also means that some safety issues are often ignored to save time, such as product slips that there is not time to clean up.